Completed research projects

 Staff Dr. Fabienne Egger

-Funding Federal Office for Sport BASPO
+Funding Federal Office for Sport FOSPO

 Moving Minds – Movement breaks and executive functions (2015-2017)